-- (a) the holder of an integrated mass transit service contract providing a general route service of the specified kind within the area or route incorporated into the amended service area or route under the amendment under section 42B (the incorporated area); or - (b) any other operator providing a general route service of that kind within the incorporated area; or - (c) each holder of a service contract for the service contract area or route whose interests are materially affected by the amendment.
+- (a) the holder of an integrated mass transit service contract providing a general route service of the specified kind within the area or route incorporated into the amended service area or route under the amendment under section 42B (the incorporated area); or - (b) any other operator providing a general route service of that kind within the incorporated area; or specified kind means the kind of general route service specified under the declaration under section 42 for the service.

+(c) each holder of a service contract for the service contract area or route whose interests are materially affected by the amendment.